Prince2276/tourism-website/README.md

 - Contact form for users to submit enquiries or requests.
 - Back-end logic to handle user requests and database operations.
 - MySQL integration for storing packages, destinations, enquiries.
-- Responsive UI design to support mobile and desktop viewing.
+- Responsive UI design to support desktop viewing.
 - Built to be extendable for admin functionalities (add/update packages) in future.

 ---